Project Name:Telling Underrepresented Stories Through the Creative Essay & Short Story

 Project Information

-Welsh or Wales based early career writers (unpublished in print with their own full collection or novel) self-identifying as BAME, LGBTQ+, neurodivergent, low-income or with disabilities are invited to submit a 100-word pitch for a creative essay or short story project on any subject that moves them to write.
-The selected participants will be given an hour-long webinar by Cardiff-based writers Özgür Uyanık and Durre Shahwar on the form and possibilities of the short story and the creative essay.
-Writers will then expand their original idea and will be provided with personalised editorial feedback so that they may gain increased knowledge of the creative essay/ short story form and what is involved in the editorial process.
-This will provide the confidence and motivation to submit their work to publishers and writing support schemes in the future.
+11 Welsh or Wales-based early career writers (unpublished in print with their own full collection or novel) self-identifying as Black, Asian or Minority Ethnic, LGBTQ+, neurodivergent, low-income or with disabilities took part in an hour-long webinar by Cardiff-based writers Özgür Uyanık and Durre Shahwar on the form and possibilities of the short story and the creative essay.
+Writers then expanded upon their original idea and received personalised editorial feedback to enable them to gain increased knowledge of the creative essay/ short story form and what is involved in the editorial process.
+The project aimed to provide the confidence and motivation to submit work to publishers and writing support schemes in the future.

 About Özgür